 Matings between the Jungle Cat and domestic have occurred naturally in the past.
 But people began to cross these cats in the 1960’s and 1970’s to create a wild looking cat with the temperament of a domestic cat.
 There is little information available on these cats or if any attempt was made to create a breed and register them.

 In the 1990’s a group of breeders began to once again cross the Jungle Cat to domestic cats.
 The “Chausie” was accepted for registration status with TICA in 1995, new breed status in 2003 and full Championship status in 2013.

 As of now, the only allowable outcrosses are the Jungle Cat, Abyssinian and the domestic.

 Appearance of the Chausie:

 The Chausie is a large breed of cat females are noticeably smaller than males.
 The body is long, lean and muscular, rectangular in shape with a deep chest.
 The legs are long and muscular, hind legs are slightly longer than the front legs.
 The paws are small and round in shape.
-The tail is 3/4 length to full with 3/4 being preferred.
+The tail is 3/4 to full length.

 The head is a modified wedge, medium in size and longer than it is wide, the cheekbones are set high, the forehead long and sloping.
 The ears are tall and reasonably close together, ear tufts are preferred.
 The eyes are medium and oval shaped, they may range in colour from gold/yellow to green.